Carbamate: Natural occurrence

-Within nature carbon dioxide can bind with neutral amine groups to form a carbamate, this post-translational modification is known as carbamylation.
-This modification is known to occur on several important proteins; see examples below.
+Carbamylated proteins

-Hemoglobin
+Within nature carbon dioxide can bind with neutral amine groups to form a carbamate.
+This post-translational modification is known as carbamylation, and is known to occur on several important proteins.

 The N-terminal amino groups of valine residues in the α- and β-chains of deoxyhemoglobin exist as carbamates.
 They help to stabilise the protein when it becomes deoxyhemoglobin, and increases the likelihood of the release of remaining oxygen molecules bound to the protein.
 This stabilizing effect should not be confused with the Bohr effect (an indirect effect caused by carbon dioxide).